Primary tabs

-Research Findings: The EnHANCE Cohort Study
+Research Findings from the Cornell University EnHANCE Cohort Study

 The EnHANCE Cohort Study (Engaging Health, Agriculture and Nutrition through the Cornell Experience) is an initiative of the Division of Nutritional Sciences.
 The goal of EnHANCE is to understand how the transition to the college environment affects changes in diet, weight and metabolism.
 The cohort study, which was based on a random sample of the Class of 2015, led to 3 research publications and provides pilot data to support further research efforts.
-Planning of further studies is ongoing in 2018.

 EnHANCE participants completed web-based surveys and 4 in-person visits to collect information about diet, eating habits, lifestyle, physical activity, physical measurements, and markers of metabolism measured in blood samples.